jina-ai/jina/docs/concepts/executor/add-endpoints.md

 ## Arguments
 All Executor methods decorated by `@requests` need to follow the signature below to be usable as a microservice to be orchestrated either using {class}`~jina.Flow` or {class}`~jina.Deployment`.

 The `async` definition is optional.

-The full endpoint signature is the following:
+The endpoint signature looks like the following:

 ```python
 from typing import Dict, Union, List, Optional